AG2048/ece532-project/README.md

 `is_full_columns_first_input`: When this is high with `data_flowing`, we are outputting the first row of data from the processing block.
 This is used to determine if the data is correct output.

 `data_flowing`: If this is high, the output buffer is outputting data.
 This is the output buffer's way of telling all other modules that the data is flowing through the pipeline.
 (This acts as `enable` for the processing block, and changes `tvalid` for the AXI-S output interface)

+`output_buffer_is_done`: If this is high, the output buffer has finished outputting one full INPUT_HEIGHT of data.
+Should be set to some `counter==0 && tready && tvalid`...
+Set to true if this is the last output data successfully sent out after receiving `is_full_columns_first_input` signal.